Skip to Content (Press Enter) Skip to Footer (Press Enter)

 One of the newest methods for handling remains is what some call “human composting,” or organic reduction.
 Like alkaline hydrolysis, it is not legal everywhere.
 It is currently legal in about a dozen states.
 The process takes approximately 8-12 weeks, according to Recompose, the Seattle-based company that first launched the new method.
 Loved ones are placed in a container with straw, alfalfa, and wood chips to be turned into soil two to three months later, according to the company website.

-What Are the Differences Between Cremation and Organic Reduction?
+Key Differences Between Cremation and Organic Reduction

 Speed: Depending on your funeral provider's availability, cremation can take place in a matter of days.
 Organic reduction takes 8 to 12 weeks.